EngincanV/EngincanV.github.io/_posts/2022-06-11-what-are-oauth-and oidc-step-by-step-authorization-code-flow-with-examples.md

 ---
-layout: post
 title: "What are OAuth 2.0 and OIDC (OpenID Connect)?
 Step By Step Authorization Code Flow With Endpoints"
+author: Engincan Veske
 date:   2022-06-11 00:00:00 +0300
-categories: Oauth2 Authorization Authentication Identity
+categories: [Identity Management, Authorization, Authentication]
+tags: [oauth2, authorization, authentication, identity-management]
+math: true
+mermaid: true
 ---

 In this article, I would like to talk about OAuth 2.0, which is used as a protocol (industry standard) for **Authorization** and OIDC (OpenID Connect) which is a top layer of the OAuth 2.0 and used for **Authentication**.